BerkinAKKAYA/cli-timer/README.md

 cli-timer is a fork of [ttytimer by mbarbar][ttytimer], which is a fork of the [tty-clock by xorg62][tty-clock].
 I added start/stop feature and removed the code i don't personally need, such as rebound function, man files, [toot][toot]...
-My goal is to just play with it and learn C.
+My goal was to just play with it and learn C.
+This fork does not contains any functionality you can't find in other forks.

 [ttytimer]: https://github.com/mbarbar/ttytimer
 [tty-clock]: https://github.com/xorg62/tty-clock